httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 #### Serializing Parameters {#ser-params}

-Given an ordered dictionary parameters (each with a param-name and an optional param-value):
+Given an ordered dictionary as parameters (each with a param-name and an optional param-value):

 0. Let output be an empty string.
 1. For each parameter-name with a value of param-value in parameters: